 The experience of buying a home, whether it’s your first or your fifth can be both exciting and exhausting.
 The first step is to choose and stay with the right team.
 Buying your home is more than a business transaction, we know, it’s personal.
 Our team has an exclusive concierge service that is committed to our one-on-one relationships reducing time, energy, and making your home buying experience a pleasant and exciting one.

 We look forward to working with you!

-- Look for a licensed agent or team that is knowledgeable, experienced, and familiar with the neighborhoods you’re considering and can help guide your search
+- Our agents are licensed, knowledgeable, experienced, and familiar with the neighborhoods you’re considering and can help guide your search.

 2. Get Pre-Qualified

 - Before beginning your search, the first step is to get pre-approved for a mortgage loan (unless you will be paying in cash for the full price of your home).
 The Faifman Group can connect you with a mortgage broker.
 Based on your income and credit history, the mortgage broker will determine how much the bank will lend you which will help determine the price range for your search.